edelstone/tock/README.md

    xattr -dr com.apple.quarantine /Applications/Tock.app
    ```

 4. On first launch you'll be prompted to add Tock to your login items.
-You can change this setting later in Tock settings or **System Settings → General → Login Items & Extensions**.
+You can change this later in Tock settings or **System Settings → General → Login Items & Extensions**.

 ## Usage